Nevada Legislature: History

 The Nevada Territorial Legislature was established upon creation of the Nevada Territory in 1861.
 It created the nine original counties during its first session outside Carson City.

 Nevada became a state under the Nevada Constitution of 1864, vests the legislative authority of the state in a Senate and Assembly, which are designated "The Legislature of the State of Nevada".
 The legislature has the duty to establish the number of Senators and Assembly members and the legislative districts to which they are apportioned after each decennial census, though the total number of legislators may not exceed 75.
 The size of the Senate is tied to the size of the Assembly; the state constitution limits the Senate to no less than one-third and no greater than one-half of the size of the Assembly.

-Redistricting bills passed by the legislature after the 2010 US Census were vetoed by the governor, and the legislature was unable to override those vetoes.
+Redistricting bills passed by the legislature after the 2010 census were vetoed by the governor, and the legislature was unable to override those vetoes.
 Ultimately, Nevada's legislative districts as of 2011 were established by order of a state district court.
 Since that time, Senate districts have been formed by combining two neighboring Assembly districts.

 Sadie Hurst (1857–1952) was the first woman elected to the Nevada Legislature (R-Washoe), in 1918.
 When the legislature met in special session on February 7, 1920, to ratify the Federal Suffrage Amendment, it was Hurst, the assemblywoman from Reno, who presented the resolution.
 She has the further distinction of being the first woman to preside over a state Legislature during the ratification of the Federal Suffrage Amendment.

-The 80th Nevada Legislature, as of 2019, is the first women-majority bicameral state legislature in U.S. history.
-Two states have previously held a female majority in one legislative body.
+Following the 2018 election, Nevada became the first state to have a female-majority legislature with 32 of 63 seats held by women.